infinum/android-sentinel/README.md

 - `CollarTool` - a wrapper class that opens [Collar](https://github.com/infinum/android-collar)
 - `DbInspectorTool` - a wrapper class that opens [DbInspector](https://github.com/infinum/android_dbinspector)
 - `ThimbleTool` - a wrapper class that opens [Thimble](https://github.com/infinum/android-thimble)
+- `AppGalleryTool` - a wrapper class that opens Huawei AppGallery of a published application or a web page of the application if Huawei AppGallery is not found
-- `GooglePlayTool` - a wrapper class that opens a Google Play if the application is published
+- `GooglePlayTool` - a wrapper class that opens Google Play of a published application or a web page of the application if Google Play is not found

 #### Source abstractions